Building a Spring Boot CRUD App With Postgres from Scratch: The Complete Guide

 What & Why PostgreSQL?

 - PostgreSQL is a powerful, open-source relational database known for its stability and standards compliance.
-It supports complex queries, ACID transactions, indexing, and much more, making it a great choice for Java backends where reliability and data integrity matter.
+It supports complex queries, Atomicity, Consistency, Isolation, and Durability (ACID) transactions, indexing, and much more, making it a great choice for Java backends where reliability and data integrity matter.

 Follow along with the series GitHub repo.